ebpf-io/ebpf.io-website/content/blog-posts/2024-10-09-ebpf-summit-wrap-up/index.md

 Next up, **Thomas Graf from Isovalent** presented “Looking Ahead: The eBPF Innovation Roadmap.”
 He highlighted how eBPF has revolutionized the Linux kernel by enabling rapid innovation through dynamically loaded code, allowing developers to implement changes much faster than traditional development processes.
 This flexibility has unlocked a wave of advancements in networking, security, and observability.

 Thomas also discussed the exciting expansion of eBPF to Windows, which will bring cross-platform compatibility, enabling enterprises to standardize eBPF-based tools across both Linux and Windows environments.
-This will be a significant step forward for companies operating in diverse infrastructure setups￼.
+This will be a significant step forward for companies operating in diverse infrastructure setups.

 As the eBPF ecosystem grows, he emphasized the importance of compatibility and interoperability between tools to ensure seamless integration as more solutions emerge.
-He also noted the potential for eBPF to support the growing demand for AI workloads and specialized hardware like GPUs and DPUs, ensuring that eBPF remains a key enabler of infrastructure innovation .
+He also noted the potential for eBPF to support the growing demand for AI workloads and specialized hardware like GPUs and DPUs, ensuring that eBPF remains a key enabler of infrastructure innovation.

 One of the most exciting prospects is the idea of “eBPF distributed intelligence,” where eBPF could enable intelligent decisions to be made directly at the data source, reducing the need for extensive data transfer and storage.
-This could dramatically improve the efficiency and responsiveness of observability and security tools￼.
+This could dramatically improve the efficiency and responsiveness of observability and security tools.

 ### Writing a Linux scheduler in Java with eBPF by Johannes Bechberger (SAP)